frenchjaune123/angular-crash/README.md

 Under "Environment Variables" --> "System Variables", add "@angular/cli", "npm", and "nodejs" to [paths](https://i.stack.imgur.com/9l6FI.png).

-Run the command below to launch a server on localhost:4200:
+Run the command below with the folder with Angular data to launch a server on localhost:4200:
 ```bash
 ng serve
 ```